UN Committee on the Rights of the Child urges wider ratification of the Optional Protocol on a Communications Procedure

 Date: 18th April 2019

-Category: Reporting to and monitoring the UNCRC, UNCRC Optional Protocols and General Comments, Communications (Optional Protocol 3), Respect for the views of the child
+Category: Reporting to and monitoring the UNCRC, UNCRC Optional Protocols and General Comments, Optional protocol on a communications procedure, Respect for the views of the child

 As we mark the 5th anniversary of the entry into force of the Optional Protocol to the UNCRC on a Communications Procedure, UN officials have called for wider greater ratification of the instrument to strengthen children’s human rights across the world.